 Patients patients will be unable to access any other services during the GP Hub’s opening times.

 To book an appointment, or for any further information please contact our reception staff as usual.

 Our Patient Participation Group (PPG) looks forward to welcoming you for a cuppa and a chat.
 We would like to thank all our PPG members and volunteers for making this possible.
-Your hard work on this project is very much appreciated by all at Somercotes Medical Centre
+Your hard work on this project is very much appreciated by all at Somercotes Medical Centre.

-Carers Support - 1st & 3rd Friday of the month between 2pm and 3pm
+Carers Support - 1st & 3rd Friday of the month between 2pm and 3pm - currently suspended

 Our Community Café is host to Carers Support on the 1st and 3rd Friday of the month.
 Carer – “a carer is anyone, including children and adults who look after a family member, partner or friend who needs help because of their illness, frailty, disability a mental health problem or an addiction and cannot cope without their support.”
 (NHS England)

-You might consider yourself a carer, but if you can see yourself in the situation described above or know of someone who is, why not come along and have a cuppa and a chat with others in similar situations.
+You might not consider yourself a carer, but if you can see yourself in the situation described above or know of someone who is, why not come along and have a cuppa and a chat with others in similar situations.

 Listen to or talking with others in similar situations can be helpful with coping with your own situation.
 You will also have access to hand, shoulder and head massage.

 Some weeks there will be speakers from support groups who can help sign post you to services you may benefit from, so why not come along and join our friendly bunch of volunteers for an informal get together.